zachgirazian/nfl_bracket_challenge/README.md

 nfl_brackets.csv: Everyone's playoff bracket entry

-nfl_teams_info_colors.csv: Database fo NFL team colors
+nfl_teams_info_colors.csv: Database of NFL team colors

 scenarios.csv: The list of scenarios from the program calculation, which is a nicely formatted csv file that shows who wins the bracket challenge for each scenario: